isomerpages/moe-sls/_student-user-guide/Discover/About Self Study Resources (Enhanced).md

 </p><h3>About My Drive</h3>
 <hr>
-<p>The My Drive is a folder containing Lessons you have copied from MOE Library, Class Group Resources, and Assignments.
+<p>The My Drive is a folder containing Modules you have copied from MOE Library, Class Group Resources, and Assignments.
 You can reattempt Assignments that have been assigned as part of revision.</p>